- This event has passed.

 Wheelchair to Walker: Educators and SLPs are Encouraging Hands-Free Walker Mobility for Students with Complex Communication Needs!

-This seminar will describe a multidisciplinary (SLP, OT, ATP, Teacher) Walker Mobility Program for preschool and elementary students with physical disabilities implemented at the Bridge School since 2006.
-The team recognized the developmental, social, physical, psychological and educational benefits of imbedding self-initiated mobility into the curricula.
+This workshop will describe a multidisciplinary (SLP, OT, ATP, Teacher) Walker Mobility Program for preschool and elementary students with physical disabilities implemented at the Bridge School since 2006.
+The team recognized the developmental, social, physical, psychological, and educational benefits of embedding self-initiated mobility into the curricula.
 Diagnoses of these children include cerebral palsy (CP) and cortical vision impairment (CVI).
-Students participate in self-initiated mobility experiences through the use of hands-free support walkers such as the Pacer, KidWalk, ProneWalk and Grillo.
-Research on the impact of self-initiated mobility on development and observed benefits of Bridge School students participating in the walker program will be shared through slides and videos.
-Features of hands-free support walkers that encourage physical participation and access, adaptations, unaided/aided AAC systems and strategies for peer interaction and playground/classroom activities will be provided.
-Videos of children in support walkers participating in meaningful activities with peers will be shared including the preschool language/music group, Peer Soccer, The Race and Who Is Taller?
+Students participate in self-initiated mobility experiences through the use of hands-free support walkers such as the Pacer, KidWalk, ProneWalk, and Grillo.

 PLEASE NOTE: Only the first 100 attendees to log into the webinar will be guaranteed spots.